-Graduated from West Orange High School in Winter Garden, FL...before signing with the Yankees was committed to play at the University of South Carolina...father is Derwin Williams, a former wide receiver for the New England Patriots.
+Graduated from West Orange (FL) HS...Was committed to the University of South Carolina before signing with the Yankees...His father is Derwin Williams, a former wide receiver for the New England Patriots.

 Spent most of the season with the Yankees' Class AAA affiliate in Scranton/Wilkes-Barre...made all 5 of his apps for the Yankees from 6/16-6/25...hit safely in 4 of his 5 apps...on 6/29 was designated for assignment...cleared waivers and on 7/6 was outrighted to S/W-B, where he finished the minor league season...became a free agent following the season and on 11/16 was signed by the Reds to a minor league contract with an invitation to 2018 Major League spring training camp, November 16, 2017.